X

 • Contain 100% advertising items *

-• Must be letter, large letter or parcel format
+• Must be letter or postcard format

 • More than 4,000 items